jenish01jiyani/Ai-for-self/README.md

 # Ai-for-self
-it's personal asistant that can work by your choice
+it's personal asistant using python that can work by your choice
 # main-functions
-whatsaap message
+whatsapp message,
-mailing
+mail service,
 search online with choise given by user